-Role and responsibilities of the National Library Wales
+Role and responsibilities of the National Library Wales and the role of Trustee

 Purpose

 The National Library of Wales' purpose is to make our diverse culture and heritage accessible to all to learn, research and enjoy

 As a Welsh Government Sponsored Body, the Library receives around £10m in annual revenue funding from the Welsh Government.
 The Library is also a Royal Charter body and registered independent charity.
 Its management and operations are overseen by a Board of Trustees.